rjkviegas/skills-workshops/week-4/databases_2/README.md

 |  1   |  "May 2016"  |
 ```

-> This exercise will involve the use of foreign keys and associations.
-There may be one or more 'join' tables involved too, to implement many-to-many relationships.
+> You will probably need to use foreign keys and associations.
+There may be one or more 'join' tables involved too, in order to implement many-to-many relationships.

 ### Resources